defenseunicorns/uds-package-minio-operator/docs/configuration.md

                 # a list of resources can be provided here in the following format.
                 - name: mc-cli # App name.
                   # The following three fields are used to create an ingress rule into the minio tenant for your app
+                  user: mc-cli # "Access Key ID" for the scoped credential.
+Note: this cannot be reused and cannot be the same as the root minio credential.
                   namespace: mc-cli # App namespace
                   remoteSelector:
                     job-name: minio-job # Selector of the app that will be connecting to minio